The ultimate Peru Travel Guide for Photography

 1.1 Most popular

 Machu Picchu: Whoever first thinks of Peru immediately has one of the wonders of the modern world in mind: Machu Picchu.
 In the process, we learned that the ruined city rediscovered in 1911 and completely overgrown at the time, was actually nameless and named only after the highest mountain of the nearby Inca city: Machu Picchu.
 It is interesting to note that the mountain is not even the one that is always seen lying behind the city in the pictures but is in the back facing the ruined city.
-The city, built in the 15th century, impresses with highly intelligent architecture, steeply hanging terraces and several temple complexes.
+The city, built in the 15th century, impresses with highly intelligent architecture, steeply hanging terraces, and several temple complexes.
 Anyone who sets out on the Inca Trail, which takes several days, knows what an incredible feat it must have been to build these cities at 2430 meters.
 For photographers, I recommend purchasing the first tickets online early from the opening of the entrance gates.
 Also, the first bus that takes you up from Aguas Calientes in 20 minutes is not always reliable.
 So take your legs in your own hands and walk up the trail so that you are definitely on time for sunrise.
 On the spot, there are strict guidelines for the direction of the trail and many chaperones.
 Please stick to them.
-For photos, I recommend a rather wide-angle lens to get the landscape around the ruined city on your photo.
+For photos, I recommend a rather wide-angle lens to get the landscape around the ruined city in your photo.
 Your photos will be even more impressive if you book a guide, who will tell you a lot of interesting things about the city.
 From my point of view, exceptionally not a tourist trap, but an absolute must!

 Machu Picchu, lower western terraces view

 Rainbow Mountain: At a remarkable height of 5200 meters lies the mountain Vinicunca, also known as Rainbow Mountain.
 In recent years, this natural wonder has become a veritable photo magnet.
 The various colored sediments that line the left and right sides of the Ridge are slightly different depending on the weather and the time of year.
 For photography, I definitely recommend you arrive at sunrise.
 This way you avoid the many tour operators who arrive at the viewpoint late in the morning and affect your picture mood.
-Also, the weather changes very often here and with a little luck you'll get some amazing light shows in the morning.
+Also, the weather changes very often here, and with a little luck, you'll get some amazing light shows in the morning.
 So pack enough rain protection for your camera equipment.
 It is also advisable to not just focus on one mountain but to explore the area and find other beautiful motifs away from tourism.

 Vinicunca Rainbow Mountain

-Cusco City: The former capital of the Inca is today the ideal starting point for all tours in the Andes, to the world-famous ruined cities, the salt terraces of Mara and much more.
-Cusco is a thoroughly modern city with many historically well-preserved buildings, landmarks and great cuisine.
+Cusco City: The former capital of the Inca is today the ideal starting point for all tours in the Andes, to the world-famous ruined cities, the salt terraces of Mara, and much more.
+Cusco is a thoroughly modern city with many historically well-preserved buildings, landmarks, and great cuisine.
 Above all, you should explore the artists' district of San Blas.
-The many small winding streets offer numerous motifs between architecture, handicrafts and local hustle and bustle.
+The many small winding streets offer numerous motifs between architecture, handicrafts, and local hustle and bustle.
 If you don't know a local photographer or are connected to someone on social media who can show you around, I would join a general free-walking tour to get an overall impression of the city.
 Later, you can go back and photograph the places you particularly liked at your leisure.
 Every photographer is sure to find new motifs!

 1.2 Hidden Gems

-Palccoyo Rainbow Mountain: The much less known rainbow mountain Palccoyo on 4900 meters in height is characterized by more intensive color structures.
+Palccoyo Rainbow Mountain: The much less known rainbow mountain Palccoyo 4900 meters in height is characterized by more intensive color structures.
 In the immediate vicinity, there is not only one mountain with this colorfulness, but several!
 Only a few tour operators offer trips to this mountain.
 Why?
 Because everyone wants to see the "famous" spot.
 Classic tourism trap.
 It is also advisable to join forces with several photographers and organize a private driver if there is a possibility.
 This is often done through hotels or AirBnB's.
-After a few phone calls you can always find someone.
+After a few phone calls, you can always find someone.
 There is also the possibility of a rental car to travel more individually.
-Ultimately, the main differences are the altitude, the walking time with just 45 minutes from the parking lot and the degree of difficulty, which is rated by me as very low.
+Ultimately, the main differences are the altitude, the walking time with just 45 minutes from the parking lot, and the degree of difficulty, which is rated by me as very low.
 For photographers, I recommend being there already at noon to determine personal spots and highlights, which can then be photographed in good light at a later hour.
 Here it is not just a matter of a lens, but your versatile exploitation of various lenses and perspective options.

 Cordillera del Arcoiris Palccoyo